-What are the positive forces that encourage personalized learning?
+Positive forces that encourage personalized learning

-- Traditional Structures: Many of the age-old structures that exist in schools today no longer make sense.
-Some examples of these structures: accountability structure, funding formulas, allotment of resources.
-A highly structured school schedule can also be a barrier to personalized learning.
+- Traditional Structures: Many of the structures that exist today are outdated and no longer make sense.
+Some examples include accountability structures, funding formulas and resource allocation.
+Additionally, the highly structured school schedule, found in traditional learning environments, can be a barrier to personalized learning.